Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 There are 2 ways to get an appointment:[^2]

 - **Send your documents and wait**{% include '_blocks/recommended.html' %}
     Use the [contact form](/out/auslanderbehorde-contact) to send your residence permit application, and wait for a response.
 This is usually the fastest option, especially [if your residence permit expires soon](#if-your-residence-permit-expires-soon).
+For some residence permit types, it's the only option.
 You can also mail your documents.[^29]
 - or **book an appointment online**
     It's *really* hard to find an appointment.[^15] You must refresh the [appointment booking page](/out/auslanderbehorde-appointment) hundreds of times.
 Your appointment might be in a few months.[^19]